 We designed space in the session and on the visually-facilitated work for our client and their core partners to provide feedback on the relationship retrospective.
 After creating context maps to identify future trends and disruptors, and discussing shared context, our client and their core partners could establish their primary value drivers – the characteristics that would differentiate and strengthen the future relationship.

 Both parties then cast a BIG vision for the future – what will the partner/client relationship look like in 2018?
 Developing lanes of focus allowed our client to focus their decision-making over the coming months, and also gave their core partners a window into their internal strategic plan.
 We then asked both parties to imagine it was 2018 and if they had failed, to identify the reasons.

 This allowed both parties to gain clarity around immediate actions that could be taken to prevent those failure conditions.
 By the end of the session, both parties had momentum and clarity around what to do next and were aligned and moving in the same direction.

-They identified the core problem on which to practice their skills and used this as the focus for the entire session.
-The resulting handbook served as a guide for them to continue to collaborate and transformed into a five-month training program they were able to lead internally utilizing the core strengths of their organization.
+They identified the salient problem on which to practice their skills and used this as the focus for the entire session.
+This resulted in five potential solutions to present to their leadership on how to accelerate the completion of the project within two variant cultural systems.